 We are indebted to resident Italy experts James Martin and Martha Bakerjian for more ideas than we could possible fit into our brief stay in Lunigiana!
 Here are just a few of their suggestions for self-guided travel in the region:

 - You’ll need a car to get around in Lunigiana.
 Regional trains will get you to Pontremoli and several other villages, but without wheels, it’s just about impossible to have an in-depth travel experience here.

 - Several of the villages we visited, such as Pontromoli, would make a fine home base!
-Here is a useful page with a helpful map of the Lunigiana to help you know what is where.

 - Consider a visit to the marble quarries at Carrara, either on your own or on a guided tour.